 Advancing knowledge and setting standards in biomedical science

-With over 20,000 members in 30 different countries, the Institute of Biomedical Science is the leading professional body for biomedical scientists, support staff and students in the field of biomedical science.
+With over 20,000 members in 30 different countries, the Institute of Biomedical Science is the leading professional body for scientists, support staff and students in the field of biomedical science.

 By supporting our members in their practice of biomedical science we set quality standards for the profession through: training, education, assessments, examinations and continuous professional development.
 We offer research grants to members to advance biomedical science which supports their original research into scientific developments.

 - deliver a range of academic and vocational qualifications and professional development opportunities to support our members' practice

 - publish scientific journals, professional guidance and educational resources

 - provide opportunities for professional recognition with access to Health and Care Professions Council (HCPC) registration and the Science Council's registers

 - produce IBMS Congress, one of the world's premier biomedical science events, as well as a range of local training and networking events

 - provide a voice for our members with policy makers and promote the role of biomedical science in society.